alangmartinez/viajAR/README.md

 Project "viajAR"

-Web Site about a turism agency.
+Web Site about a travel agency.

-Using Java Script technologie.
+Using Java Script language.